olivierDelierre/sync_saves/README.md

 - sudo

 ## Prerequisites
-1. Ensure your are register in the sudoers list
+1. Ensure your are registered in the sudoers list
 2. Export the address of your SMB share where you want to sync the saves to **SYNC_SAVES_SERVER**, without the double backslash (`\\`) (e.g.: `export SYNC_SAVES_SERVER="192.168.1.80/Documents`").
 3. Create a .smbcredentials file in your home folder containing the credentials for your SMB share.
 It should follow this syntax:
    ```